 Find something that interests you but do not necessarily commit to it.
 If your interest leads to issues - then be ready to reverse course.
-It is motivating to have something that interests you but it can also be problematic due to obscurity of supporting research.
+It is motivating to have a topic that interests you but it must also be relevant, feasible to study, and has potential for originality.

-Turn your general interest into a precise question.
+Turn your topic of interest into a precise question.
 This will form the basis of your Research Question.
 (RQ)

 Ask yourself, “What relationship or phenomenon am I investigating?”
 Plug your core question into this template: “How does [X] influence [Y] among [Z context]?”